JFeez/taxes-for-tutors/README.md

 Taxes = f(Profit) = f(Revenues - Expenses)

-That function is theoretcially increasing (in principle) and convex, and choosen by the government, so there's not much you can do about it's functional form.
+That function is theoretically increasing and convex.
+You can't change the slope without some good lobbiests.

 The traditional ways to make more money, as taught on cable news stations:

+  * Increase Revenues
-  * Increase Revenues - I've met several PhD students that under-price their services, eg $20/hour.
+    * Rates - *DO NOT UNDERCHARGE*.
+I've met several PhD students that under-price their services, eg $20/hour.
 In a world where my guitar teacher wants $30/30m and literally the only things he can do are smoke weed and shred, technical people should be taking the realities of the market into account.
-Don't fall for their sob story about how they just need a C to graduate and their cat is about to die, but they really couldn't go higher than $13/hr.
+Don't fall for someone's sob story about how they just need a C to graduate and their cat is about to die, but they really couldn't go higher than
+$13/hr.
+    * Volume - Work more hours; less fun than charging more.
   * Cut expenses - If a skype call works just as well driving over and paying
     $14 to park, skype away.